Gut microbiota differences in stunted and normal-lenght children aged 36-45 months in East Nusa Tenggara, Indonesia/Experiment 6

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-Children with high Height aged 36-45 months
+Children with high body Height aged 36-45 months

 Lab analysis